 If you have never suffered from low back pain, consider yourself one of the fortunate few.
 Back pain

 is a common reason for Americans under the age of 45 to limit their activity.
-It is also a common reason for visits to the doctor and for surgery.
+It is also a common reason for visits to the doctor, pain medication use, and for surgery.
 There is some good news, though.
 Most people recover from an acute episode in a few days or weeks without much disruption to daily activities or medical treatment.
-For others however, low back pain becomes a chronic or recurrent condition, often resulting in considerable social and occupational disability.
+For others, low back pain becomes a chronic or recurrent condition, often resulting in social and occupational disability.

 - Being overweight or obese